huangsam/photohaul/README.md

 Effortless photo management.

-Can reorganize 10K+ photos (30 GB) in 5-10 seconds! 🚀
+Can reorganize 10K+ photos (30 GB) in under 10 seconds! 🚀

 Using this project for your needs is as simple as: